awsdocs/amazon-connect-admin-guide/doc_source/enable-live-media-streams.md

 1. Enter a prefix for the Kinesis Video Streams created for your customer audio\.
 This prefix makes it easier for you to identify the stream with the data\.

-1. Choose the KMS master key to use to encrypt the data sent to Kinesis\.
+1. Choose the KMS key to use to encrypt the data sent to Kinesis\.
 The KMS key must be in the same Region as the instance\.

 1. Specify a number and unit for the **Data retention period**\.
 If you select **No data retention**, data is not retained and can be used only for immediate consumption\.